jharwell/sierra/docs/src/tutorials/plugin/platform/cmdline.rst

 Within this file you must define the ``PlatformCmdline`` class.
-A sample implementation is shown below to use as a starting bound.
+A sample implementation is shown below to use as a starting point.
 All member functions are optional.

 .. code-block:: python